Testing conformal gravity using the supermassive black hole NGC 4258: Introduction

 On the other hand, BHs in extended theories of gravity have been extensively investigated in recent times.
-Taking into account gravitational wave and electromagnetic detections from BHs, we find that there are still uncertainties in estimating their parameters \cite{Ghez 1,Ghez 2,Genzel 1,Genzel 2, EHT 1, EHT 2, LIGO 1, LIGO 2}.
+Taking into account gravitational wave and electromagnetic detections from BHs, we find that there are still uncertainties in estimating their parameters \cite{EHT1,EHT2,EHT3,LIGO1,LIGO2,Ghez1,Ghez2,Genzel1,Genzel2}.
 This fact allows for the existence of BH solutions beyond Einstein theory of relativity and leads to the opportunity for exploring their strong field regime.
 These solutions contain new free parameters characterizing the gravitational model and consequently, further information on the underlying extended theory of gravity can be obtained from analyzing the frequency shift of photons emitted by astrophysical sources and detected observations here on the Earth.

-In this direction, we have applied the method proposed in \cite{HN-1, HN-2} to an extended theory of gravity, namely, conformal gravity, where we have obtained the total frequency shift of photons for the case of a nonsingular BH.
-In addition to the mass-to-distance ratio $M/D$, this BH is characterized by the ratio $l/D$, where $l$ is a parameter with dimension of length, and an integer parameter $N$ \cite{Martínez V}.
-Henceforth, in this paper we make an estimation on these parameters using the observational data from the megamaser system NGC 4258, to constrain the values for $l/D$ and $M/D$, by considering the cases where $N=1$ and $N=2$, for simplicity.
+In this direction, we have applied the method proposed in \cite{HN-1,HN-2} to a metric solution belonging to an extended theory of gravity, namely, to conformal gravity, and we have obtained the total frequency shift of photons for the case of a nonsingular BH.
+In addition to the mass-to-distance ratio $M/D$, this BH is characterized by the ratio $l/D$, where $l$ is a parameter with dimension of length, and an integer parameter $N$ \cite{MartínezV}.
+Henceforth, in this paper we perform an estimation of these parameters using the observational data from the megamaser system NGC 4258, to constrain the values for $l/D$ and $M/D$, by considering the cases where $N=1$ and $N=2$, for simplicity.